loghyr/pNFSWars/README.md

 1. Install xml2rfc
    http://xml.resource.org/

-   These instructions have been tested with version 1.34pre3
+   These instructions have been tested with version 2

-2. Place xml2rfc in your path

-   For example, setenv PATH $PATH":/Users/thomas/Documents/ietf/bin/xml2rfc-1.36"

-3. Build
+2. Build

    > make